Gamercave/Modular-Productivity-Software/README.md

 - The beginings of another Module

 ## The Documentation
-As this is an open source project the quality of documentation is a large part of the deliverable, the goal here is to be able to provide documetnation to not only use the system but also to create new modules that the user might desire
+As this is an open source project the quality of documentation is a large part of the deliverable.
+The goal being to provide useful documentation to both the user and any developers which wish to add on modules .

 # What is interesting & useful about this project?
+a large amount of the current productivity suite options contain limmited accessibility functionality, with accsess to them being relativly awkward due to the fact that it is usually hidden in a menu somewhere. this leads to a large amount of individuals time being spent trying to find sthe software/feature to solve their needs, e.g a good screen reader, changing background colour etc

-mass market productivity software in general have not undergone a wide redisign since the 90s and are laregley focussed on compatabilty, beyond this there accessability is limmited and usaully burried in menues, the goal of this project is to redesign and consolidate productivity suites into one simple easy to use aplication that is open source to allow for wide adoption and customisation
+mass market productivity software in general have not undergone a wide redisign since the 90s and are laregley focussed on backwards-compatabilty, beyond this the problem space has limmited accessability functionality, which is usaully burried in menues.

 # Project Timetable: